Callbacks are asynchronous functions you can use to control what happens when an action is performed.

 session() callback, so anything you add to the

-JSON Web Token will be immediately available in the session callback.
+JSON Web Token will be immediately available in the session callback, like for example an

 The session object is not persisted server side, even when using database sessions - only data such as the session token, the user, and the expiry time is stored in the session table.